VAQ-137

-Electronic Attack Squadron 137 (VAQ-137) also known as the "Rooks", is a United States Navy electronic attack squadron based at Naval Air Station Whidbey Island Washington, flying the Boeing EA-18G Growler.
+Electromagnetic Attack Squadron 137 (VAQ-137) also known as the "Rooks", is a United States Navy electromagnetic attack squadron based at Naval Air Station Whidbey Island Washington, flying the Boeing EA-18G Growler.
 The squadron is attached to Carrier Air Wing 11 (CVW-11), which is currently assigned to USS Theodore Roosevelt (CVN-71).
 Their radio callsign is "Rook" and their tailcode is "NH" of CVW-11.

 History

 There have been two separate squadrons designated VAQ-137.
 The Navy's rules of squadron lineage do not allow a subsequent squadron using the same designation (in this case: VAQ-137) as a previous squadron to lay claim to the history or heritage of the former squadron, but the subsequent squadron may use the former squadron's insignia and or name in homage to the former.
 The histories of both squadrons are outlined below.

 First squadron designated VAQ-137

 1970s

 VAQ-137 was established on 14 Dec 1973 and first deployed in 1974 with CVW-14 for a WESTPAC cruise aboard USS Enterprise, flying EXCAP EA-6B Prowlers.
 In April 1975, on station in the South China Sea, the squadron provided essential electronic surveillance for Operation Frequent Wind, the evacuation of Americans from Saigon.
 Between 1976 and 1978, the squadron made two Mediterranean cruises with CVW-6 aboard USS America.
 In April 1976, the squadron provided standoff ECM support for the evacuation of Americans from civil-war-torn Beirut, Lebanon.
 During the two cruises, the squadron obtained emitter data and the first Navy photos of the USSR 's Kiev-class aircraft carrier and their newest Kara-class cruiser.
 Between 1979 and 1982, VAQ-137 made three WESTPAC cruises with CVW-2 aboard USS Ranger.